AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/cloud-manager-repositories.md

    ![](assets/repos/repo-1.png)

 1. Select **Save**.
 Your newly created repo will be displayed in the table, as shown below.
+Repositories created in Cloud Manager will also be available for you to select from during the add or edit pipeline steps.
+Refer to [Configure your CI-CD Pipeline](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/implementing/using-cloud-manager/configure-pipeline.html?lang=en) to learn more.

    >[!NOTE]
    >There is a single *primary* repository or a branch for any given pipeline.
 With [Git Submodule Support](#git-submodule-support), however many secondary branches can be included at build time.

    ![](assets/repos/create-repo3.png)

-   >[!NOTE]
-   >Repositories created in Cloud Manager will also be available for you to select from during the add or edit pipeline steps.
-Refer to [Configure your CI-CD Pipeline](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/implementing/using-cloud-manager/configure-pipeline.html?lang=en) to learn more.

 1. You can select the repository and click on the menu options from the far right of the table to **Copy Repository URL**, **View & Update** or **Delete** your repository, as shown in the  figure below.